JinhoLee93/User_Interface_Design/final_group_project/README.md

 However, the problem was not with the number of the libraries on campus.
 There are plenty of seats and libraries.
 The problem, we thought, was lack of system that controls population flow.<br>
 For example, even though there are more than five libraries on campus, many students leave their stuff on their newly, or previously-secured seats unattended, so, during the exam seasons, some sort of inextricable bottleneck effect in the number of the seats in the libraries happens (and fights really do happen over seats here and there in the libraries). <br>
 We thought this inevitable mayhem could be solved by a check-in and out system in place that can be implemented in the forms of a physical kiosk, an application and a web-based platform.<br>
-- Check-in kiosks at JFK Airport
+- JetBlue's check-in kiosks at JFK Airport
 - !<img width="50%" height="50%" src="https://user-images.githubusercontent.com/60580427/125078472-658cb500-e0fd-11eb-8d3c-3dbd3a7789d1.jpeg">

 Some libraries all over the world are already implementing this idea and we tried to improve it in terms of user experiences and accessibility (with better visual flares as a bonus).<br>